 New week, new feature!
-This week, we cast our spotlight onto Prague thank to Michaela.
-We love getting to find out more about cities from people who live in them and can share invaluable first hand details on things to see, do and eat in their cities!
+This week, we cast our spotlight onto Prague thanks to Michaela.
+We love getting to find out more about cities from people who live in them and can share invaluable first-hand details on things to see, do and eat in their cities.

 So, who is Michaela?
 Here’s more about her in her own words:

-“I’m a 24 year old law student from the Czech Republic.
-Traveling is my huge passion of mine and as a student, my budget is quite limited.
-I travel with my family (which is for free, haha) or with my friends or boyfriend (where I always spend all money I earn in my part time job).
+“I’m a 24-year-old law student from the Czech Republic.
+Travelling is my huge passion of mine and as a student, my budget is quite limited.
+I travel with my family (which is for free, haha) or with my friends or boyfriend (where I always spend all money I earn in my part-time job).
 4 months ago I decided to start my own blog to share my adventures and tips.
-It is called Travel Notes (http://travelnote-s.blogspot.cz).
+It is called Travel Notes.
 I live in Prague so I have many tips from this city.”

-So what are Michaela tips on 8 really cheap things to do in Prague?
+8 really cheap things to do in Prague

 Prague is the heart of Europe.
 It is a beautiful city more than 1300 years old and full of history.
 Prague has definitely a lot to offer but I would like to present this city from the budget friendly view.